PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildWithProcess.md

 ### -CreateBuildWithProcessBasedServerRequest
 Creates a multiplayer server build with the game server running as a process and returns information about the build creation request.
-To construct, see NOTES section for CREATEBUILDWITHPROCESSBASEDSERVERREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.ICreateBuildWithProcessBasedServerRequest